 Here’s a video that shows you how great this bike is:

 Notice that I have a Mirrycle rear view mirror on the left end of the handlebar on my Haibike.
 It is quick and easy to install this rear view mirror on your bike.
 I absolutely never ride a bike that does not have a rear view mirror (just as I would never drive a car that does not have a rear view mirror).
 A rear view mirror on a bike is a massively useful safety device, because it lets you see danger coming from behind.
-It also helps you to be courteous cyclist, because you notice cyclists and motorists who want to pass, and you can move over for them.
-I highly recommend the Mirrycle rear view mirror, as they are cheap, tough, light – and may save your life.
+It also helps you to be a courteous cyclist, because you notice cyclists and motorists who want to pass, and you can move over for them.

 The Haibike Xduro Trekking Pro is an electric bike for people who love to ride regular bikes, but who are challenged by steep hills or long-distance commutes.